airtai/faststream/docs/docs/en/howto/kafka/rpc.md

   boost: 10
 ---

-# Kafka RPC requests
+# Kafka RPC Requests

-Unfortunatelly, **Kafka** has no built-in **RPC** mechanism or zero-cost topics, but you can emulate such behavior using messaging pattern.
+Unfortunately, **Kafka** has no built-in **RPC** mechanism or zero-cost topics, but you can emulate such behavior using a messaging pattern.

-To implement it you should create persistent topic to consume responses stream and match them with requests by correlation id.
+To implement this, you should create a persistent topic to consume the response stream and match responses with requests using the correlation ID.

-It can be easely implemented with **FastStream**, so let's take a look at the code.
-At first, we will try to write simple **FastStream**-featured implementation and then create reusable tool based on it.
+This can be easily implemented with **FastStream**, so let's take a look at the code.
+First, we will try to write a simple **FastStream**-based implementation, and then create a reusable tool based on it.

-## Raw implementation
+## Raw Implementation

-Let's image, that we have simple **FastStream** echo subscriber like this:
+Let's imagine we have a simple **FastStream** echo subscriber like this:

 ```python linenums="1" hl_lines="7-9"
 from faststream import FastStream